pritamzope/mini-assembler/README.md

 <strong>pass_2.cpp :-</strong> This file performs the pass 2 of the assembler
 <br/>
 <br/>
-Pass 1 is performed by file pass_1.cpp,it reads the source code,validate it,generate addresses and write it to the intermediate file. the intermediate file contains four entries each separated by hash(#) sign.
+Pass 1 is performed by file pass_1.cpp,it reads the source code,validate the declarartions and mnemonics by parsing the assembly language source code,generate addresses and write it to the intermediate file. the intermediate file contains four entries each separated by hash(#) sign.
 <br/><br/>